clush is a program for executing commands in parallel on a cluster and for

 -d to see resulting node sets from host

-ClusterShell Tree mode is a major horizontal scalability improvement by enabling a hierarchical command propagation scheme.
+ClusterShell’s tree execution mode is a major horizontal scalability improvement by providing a hierarchical command propagation scheme.

 The Tree mode of ClusterShell has been the subject of this paper presented at the Ottawa Linux Symposium Conference in 2012 and at the PyHPC 2013 workshop in Denver, USA.